Jim Herd: Inauguration and initiatives

-In 1988, Herd was appointed as the inaugural Executive Vice President of WCW, with his official tenure commencing on January 3, 1989.
-One of his first initiatives undertaken was to model the success of the World Wrestling Federation (WWF)--which embraced a positive family-friendly image.-- This was achieved by introducing various gimmicks and characters with the intention of broadening WCW's appeal, especially to the younger demographic.
+Jim Herd set about enacting these points, and one of his first initiatives was to model the success of the World Wrestling Federation (WWF), which embraced a positive, family-friendly image.
+This was achieved by introducing various gimmicks and characters with the intention of broadening WCW's appeal, especially to the younger demographic.
 One such initiative was the creation of "The Ding Dongs," a tag team portrayed by The Rock 'n' Roll Rebels, donning an all-red outfit with a visual representation of a bell.
-This gimmick did not resonate with many fans and critics.
-Another concept was "The Hunchbacks," a tag team idea where the wrestlers' physical characteristics (the hump) would ostensibly prevent them from being pinned.
-This idea was not widely accepted within the company. and was ultimately never implemented.
+This gimmick did not resonate with many fans and critics and was quickly scrapped.
+Another was The Dynamic Dudes, which saw Shane Douglas and Johnny Ace paired together in an attempt to appeal to youth surfing and roller skating audiences.
+Another reported concept was "The Hunchbacks," a tag team idea where the wrestlers' physical characteristics (the hump) would ostensibly prevent them from being pinned.
+Herd later stated that the idea was suggested as a joke.